 1. About EOS

-EOS is an Ethereum-based blockchain network and platform for decentralized apps.
+EOS is native cryptocurrency of the EOS blockchain network and platform for decentralized apps.
 It conducts many of the same tasks, but is much more capable— up to millions of transactions per second.
 EOS stands for the operating system of Ethereum–informally.
 The sale of the EOS cryptocurrency token raised $4 billion over an ICO that lasted for a year.
 Ethereum was the first blockchain to prop up decentralized application creation.
 It sounds good in theory, but once released into the wild it was plagued by scalability problems.
 EOSIO is known as the “Ethereum Operating System,” informally.
 Because it adds a layer on top of Ethereum to make this dream of a dApp society a reality.

 Bitshares and Steemit creator Dan Larimer developed it as one of the first Ethereum dApps.
 Through a company based in private Cayman Islands called block.one.
 It was developed to compete with alternatives like the Raiden Network or Lightning Network as a sidechain solution.
 The roadmap is aggressive, with team planning applications for sharing computer resources.
 Such as CPU and RAM (a la Golem; another dApp based on Ethereum); decentralized P2P cloud storage (such as Siacoin); and more.